goschtl/zope/zc.icp/trunk/src/zc/icp/README.txt

     ...     if 'foo' in url:
     ...         return 'ICP_OP_HIT'

-Once we register this policy.
-We have to provide a name for this registration.
-Any subsequent registration with the same name will override it.
+When registering this policy we have to provide an associated name.
+Any subsequent registration with the same name will override the previous registration.
 The default name is the empty string.

     >>> import zope.component
     >>> zope.component.provideUtility(foo_hit_policy, IICPPolicy, 'foo')